 A conservation program that requires the contracted agricultural use to be temporarily changed or temporarily stopped shall not qualify as an allowed use under these rules unless approved by the Planning Director under the Use Determination rules herein.

-A conservation program that requires the contracted agricultural use to be permanently changed shall not qualify as an allowed use under these rules unless approved by the Planning Director under the Change in Use rules herein.
+A conservation program that requires the contracted agricultural use to be permanently changed shall not qualify as an allowed use under these rules unless approved by the Administrator under the Change in Use rules herein.

 A conservation program that requires agricultural production use to stop shall not qualify as an allowed use under these rules.